pluswerk/php-dev/README.md

 # php-dev

-PHP-DEV is a small package that includes a web server, PHP and some tools needed to develop a web page.
+PHP-DEV is a small package that includes a web server, PHP and some tools needed to develop a web application.
-You can easily decide with a docker-compose.yml which PHP version you want and if you want to start an Apache or a Nginx webserver.
+You can easily decide with a docker-compose.yml which PHP version you want and whether you want to start an Apache or a Nginx webserver.
 We recommend to use [pluswerk/docker-global](https://github.com/pluswerk/docker-global) as a wrapper for your projects since this Dockerfile has been build by keeping that in mind.

 ## Setup